sf-wdi-24/fundamentals-continued/readme.md

 ## Required Reading & Exercises

-We'd like you to supplement your Fundamentals learning with the following resources on web development workflow, CSS, and JavaScript.
-The readings and exercises in this section are required, and we expect them to take about two hours to complete.
+We'd like you to supplement your Fundamentals learning with the following resources on **web development workflow, CSS, and JavaScript**.
+The readings and exercises in this section are **REQUIRED**, and we expect them to take about two hours to complete.

 * Read this article: <a href="https://medium.com/@cecilycarver/things-i-wish-someone-had-told-me-when-i-was-learning-how-to-code-565fc9dcb329" target="_blank"><em>Things I Wish Someone Had Told Me When I Was Learning How to Code</em></a>
 * Read through (and bookmark!) the following guides for keyboard shortcuts, terminal commands, and Sublime Text 3.
 Getting faster at navigating your computer and your text editor will help you be a more efficient and powerful developer.